General Pen Information

 There are 3 basic pen styles - ballpoint, rollerball and fountain.

 Rollerball pens will all have a cap to remove prior to writing.
 The cap will be threaded on, snapped on or magnetic.
 A cap is required to help keep the ink from drying out or leaking if the nib is left touching something.
 The wicking action will result in a leak.
 The cap is removed exposing the ink cartridge to use.
 Rollerball pens generally write smoother than a ballpoint.
 There are different rollerball refills available to match your writing preference.
-All my pens use a standard rollerball refill available on line or at your larger local office supply store.
+All my pens use a standard size rollerball refill available on line or at your larger local office supply store.